 I am a contractor working in energy efficiency and renewable energy in Calgary – how can I participate?

-No, projects that begin prior to program launch will not be eligible for financing.
-An application will need to be submitted and approved prior to any work being started on the project.
+No, an application will need to be submitted and approved, and a Clean Energy Improvement Agreement signed between the property owners and The City of Calgary prior to any work being started on the project.

 PACE stands for Property Assessed Clean Energy.
 It’s a financial instrument that allows property owners to finance energy efficiency or renewable energy upgrades through their municipal property taxes.
 CEIP stands for the Clean Energy Improvement Program and is Alberta’s version of PACE.

 Although a similar financing mechanism to PACE, CEIP has its own unique guidelines and requirements that are specific to the Alberta context and designed to support the local economy while also protecting property owners.